 * Correspondence: tvgutierrez_santillan@yahoo.com.mx

-Abstract: Iturbide is located in the Northeast of Mexico, it has a rich native and exotic flora, however, there are no ethnobotanical records, therefore, it requires attention in the documentation of traditional practices and uses of its botanical resources.
+Abstract: Iturbide is in the Northeast of Mexico, it has a rich native and exotic flora, however, there are no ethnobotanical records, therefore, it requires attention in the documentation of traditional knowledge and practices of its botanical resources.
 In 2021, twelve field trips were carried out, applying 110 semi-structured interviews.
 Plant samples were collected, identified and deposited in an herbarium.
-We used the Chi-square test to compare ethnobotanical uses with respect to others reported in Mexico.
+We used the Chi-square test to compare the anthropocentric categories concerning others reported in Mexico.
 To determine the cultural importance, three ethnobotanical indices were applied (UVI, ICF and FL).
-We recorded 250 species with ethnobotanical uses associated with 121 genera and 83 families, including 140 native and 110 exotic species.
+We recorded 250 species with ethnobotanical implications associated with 121 genera and 83 families, including 140 native and 110 exotic species.
 The most common plant families were Asteraceae, Lamiaceae, and Fabaceae.
-The main uses were ornamental, medicinal and food.
-The species with the highest UVI values were Lepidium peruvianum, Ocimum basilicum and Rosmarinus officinale.
+The main categories of uses were; ornamental, medicinal and food.
+The species with the highest UVI values were Lepidium peruvianum, Ocimum basilicum and Salvia rosamrinus.
 The multifunctionality of the native and exotic flora demonstrates the extensive knowledge associated with botanical resources.
 Examples, the role of ornamental plants, with a direct impact on human well-being, the resilience of healers and traditional inhabitants by using different species for the treatment of various ailments. or indigenous edible plants in the daily diet.

 Keywords: ethnobotanical indices, ethnobotanical uses, native and exotic species, local community, semi-structured interviews, natural resources in mountains areas, traditional knowledge and management, ornamental plants.